I've been privileged to serve the people of Indiana.

 It's all a 100% hoax.

-It's like the perot voters.
+It's like the Perot voters.

 What do you like about it?

-We're never gonna get them.
+We're never going to get them.

-I mean, you never get it's like the communists have never admitted that it's bad, even after the wall went down.
+It's like the communists have never admitted that it's bad, even after the wall went down.

-Al Gore's not gonna recant.
+Al Gore's not going to recant.

 I don't care about them.